JCorellaFSL/Nebula-Protocol/TEMPLATE_STAR_GATE.md

 - [ ] All code changes committed to version control
 - [ ] **Code pushed to remote repository** (GitHub, GitLab, Bitbucket, etc.)
 - [ ] No critical linter errors or build failures
-- [ ] All Star Systems (if any) within this constellation are complete
+- [ ] All Star Systems within this constellation are complete
 - [ ] Documentation updated to reflect implemented features

 **⚠️ IMPORTANT:** Always push to remote before passing Star Gate.
 This ensures: